nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Retrieves a list of Ingredients inclusive of the matching keyword.

-*Tip❕* Useful to find certain Ingredients available in your Ingredient list.
+*Tip* ❕ Useful to find certain Ingredients available in your Ingredient list.

 Format: `find ingr [KEYWORD]`